 It is difficult for the security teams to apply a single data protection policy.
 Indeed, not all data is equal in terms of criticality for the company.
 It is therefore important to identify the data by classification in order to determine a level of sensitivity.
-It will then be possible to protect the most sensitive data.
+It will then be possible to protect the most sensitive data in Microsoft 365.

-One of the main risks is the deliberate or involuntary leakage of data.
-Some information, through mismanagement or in the wrong hands can result in threats to the company's reputation and interests, and even at economical cost.
-These informations are considered as sensitive for companies.
-It concerns regulated data (customers), financial status, assets (patents, plans etc...) or strategic decisions.
+One of the main risks is the leakage of data - deliberate or unintentional.
+Some information, through mismanagement or in the wrong hands can result in threats to the company's reputation and interests, and significant economic cost.
+These data are considered 'sensitive'.
+It may include regulated data (customers information), financial status, assets (patents, plans etc...) or strategic decisions.

-To better control the risks, it is advisable to apply a process to discover, classify and protect the data.
+To better control the risks, it is advisable to apply a process to discover, classify and protect your data.